Heraklion City Guide

 When to Visit

-The ideal window to visit Heraklion is during the shoulder seasons of late spring, from May to June, and early autumn, throughout September and October.
-During these months, the weather is pleasantly warm without the intense heat of midsummer, providing the perfect conditions for exploring the Palace of Knossos or the historic harbor.
-Crowd levels are significantly lower than in the peak months, and travelers can often secure better rates on local boutique stays and traditional guesthouses.
+The ideal window for visiting Heraklion is during the shoulder seasons of late spring, from May to June, and early autumn, throughout September and October.
+During these months, the Cretan weather is pleasantly warm without the oppressive heat of midsummer, creating perfect conditions for exploring the Palace of Knossos or wandering the historic Old Town.
+Crowd levels are manageable, and travelers will find more competitive pricing on accommodations compared to the peak summer rush.